Foso/Showdown/README.md

 ## 🎨 Features
-- Automatic estimation timer for your estimations.
+* Automatic estimation timer for your estimations.
-- Choose your estimation sequence:
+* Choose your estimation sequence:

+  Select <kbd>Settings>Change GameMode</kbd>, on the page below you can select between:
- "Fibonacci","T-Shirt","Modified Fibonacci","Power of 2" "Custom"
+ "Fibonacci","T-Shirt","Modified Fibonacci","Power of 2" or you can choose "Custom" to add a custom sequence